Friday nights at the Farm!

 Shaping the Community Stewardship Ethic

-The Green Valley Agricultural Conservancy (Conservancy) is an independent, non-profit organization whose mission is to celebrate and perpetuate the tradition of the cherished working landscapes that have characterized this part of Solano County for well over 150 years.
+The Green Valley Agricultural Conservancy (Conservancy) is an independent, non-profit organization whose mission is to celebrate and perpetuate the tradition of the working landscapes that have characterized this part of Solano County for well over 150 years.

 Founded in May of 2010, the Conservancy provides mechanisms to assure the long-term preservation and management of the open lands in Green Valley.
 The Conservancy will help to manage and monitor the ±1,500 acres of productive agricultural land, pastures, and natural areas.

-Protecting our agricultural legacy
+Protecting our Agricultural Legacy